skerkewitz/SwignalR/README.md

 # SwignalR

-A SignalR implementation in Swift (port of https://github.com/skerkewitz/SignalR-ObjC).
+A SignalR client implementation in Swift (port of https://github.com/skerkewitz/SignalR-ObjC).

 # Work in progress